StefanoAnzolut/business-guide/source/account/signature-protocol.rst

 **Understanding signature protocol**

-What information you see in the protocol depends on whether a signature invitation was created on our platform or directly from your tools, or the e-signature standard used, and other factors.
-The information below should help you understand signature protocols.
+The information in the protocol depends on whether a signature invitation was created on our platform or directly from your tools, the e-signature standard used, and other things.
+The following information should help you understand signature protocols:

 - **Document title**
 - **Signature invitation ID**